Regulatory framework requirements

 Registered providers are required to submit various types of information to the regulator; including a statistical data return to the NROSH+ website and annual accounts.

-All registered providers are required by law to obtain consent from the regulator in relation to any disposals of social housing.
-Disposals include sales, charging and leasing.
+All registered providers are required by law to notify the regulator of relevant disposals of social housing dwellings, including relevant sales, charging and leasing.

-Non-profit private registered providers are required by law to obtain consent from the regulator before making certain changes to their constitutions.
+Non-profit registered providers are required to provide early information to the regulator about restructures and required by law to notify the regulator when making certain changes to their constitutions.